Localized spatiotemporal reaction-diffusion patterns on a line and a disk arising from a subcritical finite wavenumber Hopf instability: Rotating and oscillating spots on a disk

 The branch of wall-attached RSTs (blue) contains five wavelengths (spots), and bifurcates from the finite wavenumber Hopf onset (these states are an analog of the TW state in 1D) while the bulk RS states (blue-green branch) consist of two spots.
 Using a cutoff of the RSTs and replacing it by $\bU_*$ for $\phi\not\in(-0.22\pi, 0.35\pi)$, we obtain an apparently disconnected branch (green) of single wall-attached RS (1RS) states, see profile (iii), together with their stability properties.
 In particular, the 1RS branch loses stability with increasing amplitude in a supercritical Hopf bifurcation at $k_1=k_{1H}\simeq-7.798$ (Fig.~\ref{fig:fig5}, top left panel) where stability is transferred to a branch of relative POs (orange) resembling a pulsating filament (Fig.~\ref{fig:fig5}, state (v)).
 On the other hand, with decreasing amplitude, the 1RS branch exhibits behavior resembling snaking, as in 1D.
 We find, in addition, a second branch of relative POs consisting of slowly drifting temporally oscillating wall-attached states resembling JOs (also orange), resulting from a secondary Hopf bifurcation of the 1RS state near its right fold.
 These wall-attached JOs are the analogs of JOs in 1D and are unstable.
 We show a space-time plot of this state in Fig.~\ref{fig:fig5}, state (iv).
 As with the other PO branch, we were able to follow only a small portion of this branch.

 A clearer analog of 1D JOs is shown in Fig.~\ref{fig:fig6}(a).
-This state was obtained via DNS starting from the 1RS profile at location (iii) in Fig.~\ref{fig:fig5} upon changing $k_1$ to $k_1=-7.8$.
-Figure \ref{fig:fig5}, state (v), shows that this state is not related to the pulsating filament state emanating from $k_{1H}$, although it may connect to the JO state (iv).
-However, we have been unable to verify this conjecture owing to convergence problems.
-In Figs.~\ref{fig:fig6}(b,c), we demonstrate the presence of additional states, a locked RS-JO pair and a locked JO pair, for comparison with the 1D solutions shown in Figs.~\ref{fig:fig1} and~\ref{f4}.
+This state was obtained via DNS starting from the 1RS profile at location (iii) in Fig.~\ref{fig:fig5} upon changing $k_1$ to $k_1=-7.8$, {and not from the pulsating filament state (v) that emanates from $k_{1H}$.
+The wall-attached JO (Fig.~\ref{fig:fig6}(a)) may connect to state (iv) in Fig.~\ref{fig:fig5} but we have been unable to confirm this conjecture owing to convergence problems.} In Figs.~\ref{fig:fig6}(b,c), we demonstrate the presence of additional states, a locked RS-JO pair and a locked JO pair, for comparison with the 1D solutions shown in Figs.~\ref{fig:fig1} and~\ref{f4}.
 As in 1D, the origin of these remains to be established.

 Figure~\ref{fig:fig6b} shows a two-frequency filament state found through DNS initialized with a single spot on the boundary.
 After a complex transient that involves both wall and bulk oscillations the system settles into a state resembling a one-armed spiral.
 The figure shows a stable steadily-rotating filament at $k_1=-7.9<k_{1H}$ that extends from the boundary partways into the bulk.
 However, at $k_1$ values closer to $k_1=k_{1H}\simeq-7.798$ this state destabilizes and acquires a second frequency.
 The supplementary movie shows that the filament is rather stiff and propagates in both the azimuthal and radial directions, resulting in a broadside collision with the wall.
 This collision annihilates most of the filament, but leaves a spot at the back that serves to regrow it.
 This process repeats periodically, with the filament undergoing an incommensurate rotation in orientation between successive collisions.
 This state is illustrated in the initial part of the space-time plot, corresponding to $k_1=-7.6$.
 It is likely that this state lies on the orange branch in Fig.~\ref{fig:fig5} beyond state (v) but this has not been verified.